sadichel/URJoystickControl/README.md

 # Using
 ## 1. Install python dependencies
-run this on the python environment
+Run this on the preferred python environment